PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
+### August 17th, 2021 20:00 UTC The [PowerShell Gallery](https://powershellgallery.com) is having issues allowing users to log in to accounts.
+Users are currently unable to log in due to a an error with the Azure active directory app registration.
+This issue is currently being investigated and new registrations are being created.

+__Status: Investigating__

 ### July 6th, 2021 20:58 UTC The [PowerShell Gallery](https://powershellgallery.com) is experiencing latency due to lower availibility with CDN.

 __Status: Resolved__